Male Low Testosterone FAQ

 If I have used alcohol to excess or drugs like marijuana, will my effect be the same as other men?

-No. You will use up the testosterone more quickly because your liver is activated to metabolize hormones like it would alcohol or drugs.
-Marijuana increases prolactin, the hormone that increases for breast feeding.
-That not only decreases your testosterone level but decreases your sex drive, ejaculatory function and sexual stamina.
+No. You will use up the testosterone more quickly because your liver is activated to metabolize testosterone with the same enzymes that metabolize alcohol and drugs.
+Marijuana increases prolactin, the hormone that increases breast size in men and women.
+Prolactin not only decreases your testosterone level but decreases your sex drive, ejaculatory function, and sexual stamina.
 It is expected that if you take testosterone, you will stop using marijuana altogether and decrease or stop alcohol consumption.

 If I have diabetes will testosterone help me with my sexual response?

-Do present and former athletes need testosterone at an earlier age than other men?
+Do present and former athletes need testosterone replacement at an earlier age than other men?

-Yes, because the stress on their bodies has depleted their store of testosterone.
-Pellets tend to improve the joint function and cartilage thickness and muscle tone necessary to relieve the pain from damage to the joints from years of sports.
+In general, that is what I have determined through my experience.
+However, the physiology behind it is not clear.
+Pellets tend to improve the joint function, cartilage thickness, and muscle tone necessary to relieve the pain from damage to the joints from years of sports.
+It also replaces testosterone that decreases because of head injuries in contact sports.

 Does testosterone improve depression and anxiety?

 Yes.
-It often replaces antidepressants which decrease the libido.
+It often replaces antidepressants which decrease the libido and improves mood.

 How do cholesterol-lowering drugs affect testosterone?

 Testosterone is made of cholesterol.
-When you take cholesterol-lowering drugs, you decrease the substrate that testosterone is made of.
+When you take cholesterol-lowering drugs, you decrease the primary ingredient that testosterone is made of.

 Why are testosterone pellets better than Viagra?

-Let me count the ways.
-Testosterone fixes the real problem; lack of testosterone that decreases libido and sexual response.
-It does not fix the sexual desire issues.
-Viagra is only treating a symptom, has many side effects, and works only when you take it.
+Let me count the ways!
+Testosterone fixes the real problem—lack of testosterone that decreases libido and sexual response.
+Viagra does not fix the sexual desire issues.
+Viagra is only treating the symptom of ED not the other symptoms of low testosterone, and has many side effects.